 Reduce your waste

-There are many ways you can reduce the amount of household waste you produce to help save us save money and protect the environment.
+There are many ways you can reduce the amount of household waste you produce to help save money and protect the environment.

 Most clothes, appliances and furniture and other non-perishable items can be recycled or reused:

 - appliances or toys can be donated to charity or brought to one of our recycling centres

 - furniture and bulky items can also be taken to our reuse and recycle centre or you can book a bulky waste collection with us